Exclusive: China regulator stops accepting new video game applications to clear backlog - sources

 The regulator’s notice has not previously been reported.

-Shares of industry leader Tencent Holdings Ltd were up 0.3 percent at midday, pulling back from the 2.2 percent gain they were trading at before the Reuters report.
+Shares of industry leader Tencent Holdings Ltd closed 1.25 percent higher on Wednesday, having turned negative after the Reuters report.
 Shares of smaller players also slid, with a decline of as much as 5 percent at Yoozoo Games Co Ltd.

 China stopped approving the monetization of new titles last March amid a regulatory body reshuffle triggered by growing criticism of games for being violent and addictive, as well as concern over the increase in myopia among young people.

-Gaming firms such as Tencent - China’s most valuable listed company - were able to continue filing applications, building up a backlog.
+Gaming firms such as Tencent were able to continue filing applications, building up a backlog.
 They could also distribute new titles but were unable to earn any income from them, such as through in-game purchases.

 The regulator resumed processing applications in December, with industry insiders estimating at least 5,000 games awaiting approval.
 In China, game companies file applications to local authorities which in turn submit them to the regulator.